MeetKothari/MeetKothari/README.md

 ## I'm a junior Computer Science student!

-- 🌱 I’m currently learning: MATLAB
+- 🌱 I’m currently learning: AWS
-- 🥅 2022 Goals: Learn more about SQL.
+- 🥅 2022 Goals: Learn more about Java.
 - 🔭 This page is a WIP for the 2022 spring semester.

 ### Connect with me: